anderssandstrom/ecmccomgui/README_gui.md

 30 | homeSensor |Status of home/reference sensor (if any) | R
 31 | Timestamp | EPICS timestamp of data | R

-The checkboxes are used to select a field for plotting (note: only one field can be selected currentlly).
+The checkboxes are used to select a field for plotting (note: only one field can be selected currently).

-To, for instance, plot the actula positon:
+To, for instance, plot the actual positon:

 1. Check the checkbox on the same line as "actPos"